sevenseasofbri/Orbital-README/README.md

 4. _Downloadable PDF_
 There will be an option to allow the user to download the created itinerary locally onto their devices in PDF format.
-**Need for this feature:** In the event a user does not have Telegram OR a Google Account, they can choose to store their generated itinerary locally on their device.
+-**Need for this feature:** In the event a user does not have Telegram OR a Google Account, they can choose to store their generated itinerary locally on their device.
 Moreover, it will be useful if the user does not have access to internet and cannot open the Web-App to find their saved itinerary.

 5. _Login/Logout_ (**Security feature**)
 This feature had already been implemented in the last phase of the project.
 This feature is required to store user information and places preference data to help give good suggestions on the home-page (read: Point 5, Features to be Completed).
-- **Testing:** Incorrect inputs during login prompts an incorrect input alert and redirects back to the Registration page.
+-**Testing:** Incorrect inputs during login prompts an incorrect input alert and redirects back to the Registration page.

 ### Features to be Completed (Ideally by Milestone #3)
 1. _Addition of Constraints to Itinerary Generation_